Finding the Greatest Common Factor (GCF) of 26 and 39: A practical guide

 Introduction to Greatest Common Factor (GCF)

 The greatest common factor (GCF) of two or more integers is the largest positive integer that divides each of the integers without leaving a remainder.
 In simpler terms, it's the biggest number that goes into both numbers evenly.
-For instance, the GCF of 12 and 18 is 6, because 6 is the largest number that divides both 12 and 18 without leaving any remainder.
+In real terms, for instance, the GCF of 12 and 18 is 6, because 6 is the largest number that divides both 12 and 18 without leaving any remainder.
 This concept is essential in various mathematical operations, and mastering it opens doors to more complex mathematical ideas.

 Method 1: Listing Factors